nhgritctran/PheTK/README.md

 ##### Select what to label
 By default, PheTK will label by top p-values.
 This can be changed using parameter `label_values`.
-This parameter accepts single string value or list of phecodes, or 3 preset values of "p_value", "positive_beta", or "negative_beta".
+This parameter accepts a single string value or list of phecodes, or 3 preset values of "p_value", "positive_beta", or "negative_beta".
 Note that, if provided text values do not match the preset values or phecodes in PheWAS results, they will not be labeled.

 Label by top p-values: